-Every second counts when a critically ill patient must be transferred to another medical facility.
-That’s why we have SkyHealth, a state-of-the-art emergency helicopter service that greatly reduces the time a patient spends outside of the acute care environment.
-Flying over traffic at 135 miles an hour, the SkyHealth helicopter offers patients the fastest and safest route to and from any medical facility in the northeast region (if a landing site can be arranged).
+Every second counts in an emergency.
+That’s why we have SkyHealth, a state-of-the-art emergency helicopter service that greatly reduces the time a critically ill or injured patient spends outside of the acute care environment.
+Flying over traffic at 135 miles an hour, the SkyHealth helicopter offers the fastest and safest route to and from any medical facility in the northeast region.

 On average, it takes 10 minutes from the time a call is received until lift-off.
 Though flight times vary depending on distance and weather, the helicopter can often cover 25 miles in about 10 minutes.
 The same route could take an ambulance an hour or more.
 Imagine what a difference those precious minutes can make.

-The SkyHealth helicopter is equipped with the same sophisticated critical care technology available in the most innovative of operating rooms, emergency rooms and intensive care units.
-The medical equipment aboard the helicopter includes:
+As with our ground-based CEMS services, you’ll never have a lapse in care while traveling via SkyHealth.
+The helicopter is equipped with the same sophisticated critical care technology available in the most innovative of emergency rooms and intensive care units, including:

 - Mechanical ventilators

 - Cardiac and invasive channel monitoring